chenhongyu2048/LLM-inference-optimization-paper/readinglist.md

 2024/03/30--2024/04/05
 - [x] [PUNICA: MULTI-TENANT LORA SERVING](https://arxiv.org/pdf/2310.18547.pdf): accepted by MLSys'24
 A new paradigm for multi-tenant LoRA serving, optimizing compute kernel SGMV (only single LoRA rank) and request scheduling (not the focus)

+2024/04/07--2024/04/12
+- [ ] [MoE-Infinity: Activation-Aware Expert Offloading for Efficient MoE Serving](https://arxiv.org/abs/2401.14361): under guidence of Luo MAI, provided some features and design in moe inference
 - [ ] [FastDecode: High-Throughput GPU-Efficient LLM Serving using Heterogeneous Pipelines](https://arxiv.org/abs/2403.11421): efficient serving with CPU-GPU system
-- [ ] [MoE-Infinity: Activation-Aware Expert Offloading for Efficient MoE Serving](https://arxiv.org/abs/2401.14361): under guidence of Luo MAI, provided some features and design in moe inference
+- [ ] ⭐ [HeteGen: Heterogeneous Parallel Inference for Large Language Models on Resource-Constrained Devices](https://arxiv.org/abs/2403.01164): heterogeneous parallel computing using CPUs and GPUs, accepted by MLSys'24
+- [ ] [Improving Throughput-oriented Generative Inference with CPUs](https://dl.acm.org/doi/abs/10.1145/3609510.3609815): cooperate of CPUs and GPU, accepted by APSys'23

 - [ ] [The Synergy of Speculative Decoding and Batching in Serving Large Language Models](https://arxiv.org/abs/2310.18813): analyse for combining the spec decoding with batching
 - [ ] [BitDelta: Your Fine-Tune May Only Be Worth One Bit](https://arxiv.org/abs/2402.10193)